Tired of paying so much for expensive store-bought dairy kefir or probiotic supplements?

-If you just want to know how to make it, scroll down for instructions, but first here's a video showing you how easy it is to make this AND sourdough, and THEN keep reading for the back story… (Video plays after the ad.)
+If you just want to know how to make it, scroll down or jump here for instructions, but first here's a video showing you how easy it is to make this AND sourdough, and then keep reading for the back story… (Video plays after the ad.)

 As my longtime readers know, I've been making water kefir, also called kefir soda, for a while now.
 Although I have taken a break from that since the explosions–yep, that's plural.
 Apparently there was some over-fermentation going on in that batch, ughhh.
 (Here's how to make kefir soda pop, pictured here is the time we added raspberries to the second ferment, it was delicious!)

 As easy as it is to make kefir water, though, making dairy kefir is even more simple and it's my new favorite!